DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
-- [ ] Add loading state for buttons when registering, creating, and changing passwords
 - [ ] Utilize a UI framework (Material UI) for the front end pages
+- [ ] Add expiration date for the activation code
 - [ ] Add password requirements
 - [ ] Add error handling for MongoDB errors
 - [ ] Add error handling for Nodemailer errors (retries and if email doesn't exist)